-Under the National Parks and Wildlife Act 1974 (NPW Act), the Secretary of the Department of Planning and Environment can issue licences and permits for a range of commercial activities to be carried out in NSW national parks and reserves.
+Under the National Parks and Wildlife Act 1974 (NPW Act), the Secretary of the Department of Climate Change, Energy, the Environment and Water can issue licences and permits for a range of commercial activities to be carried out in NSW national parks and reserves.

 The NSW National Parks and Wildlife Service (NPWS) Parks Eco Pass program licences operators who conduct commercial tours and recreation and educational activities in NSW national parks and reserves.
 The Parks Eco Pass program streamlines processes and ensures consistency in the licensing of commercial tour activities in national parks and reserves across New South Wales.